moshanATucsd/dx/docs/5-tutorials/3-deploy/index.md

 </center>
 <br/>

-##### Connect
+##### Connect to your deployment

-Once your deployment is in the 'running' state, you can connect to it from the Terminal, add files to it, and more.
-This is covered in the Tenzar Terminal tutorial.
+Once your deployment is in the `Running` state, we can connect to it from the Tenzar Terminal.
 Now that we have a name for the deployment we can connect to it in three ways:

 `tt connect` if this is your only running deployment